sparkflows/sparkflows-docs/docs/user-guide/auto-ml/index.rst

-By default in fire automl function is disabled.And once is enabled in the fire configuration, user's can see the option to create the automl experiments in project page.
+By default in fire AutoML function is disabled.And once is enabled in the fire configuration, user's can see the option to create the automl experiments in project page.

 .. figure:: ../../_assets/auto-ml/automl-exp-page.png
       :alt: auto-ml
       :width: 90%

-Currently fire supports h2o and pycaret automl packages.
+Currently fire supports H2O and Pycaret AutoML packages.
 --------------------------------------------